What to do if…

 Do not do these things

-• Do not share your unlock code/QR with strangers offering help.
+- Do not share your unlock code, QR code, booking link, or ID photo with a stranger offering help.

 What to do now

-9. Contact travel insurance if you have it.
-Open a claim file and ask what documentation they want (incident note, receipts, police report if filed).
+- Contact travel insurance if you have it.
+Open a claim file and ask what documents they want, such as the incident note, booking receipt, photos, police report if filed, and replacement passport receipts.

 What can wait

-• You do not need to decide right now whether to pursue reimbursement from the locker operator—just preserve proof and focus on access/replacement.
+- You do not need to decide now whether to complain, claim compensation, or pursue reimbursement from the locker operator.

-• You do not need to replace every other ID immediately unless you confirm it’s unrecoverable.
+- You do not need to replace every other card or ID unless it is confirmed missing, stolen, or needed for immediate travel.

 Important reassurance